 Unit leaders liaise with all outside agencies and parents of pupils who have places within these units.

-This document should be read in conjunction with the school’s admission policy and SEND protocol.
+This document should be read in conjunction with the school's admission policy and SEND information report and SEND policy.

 Admissions for pupils with an EHCP

 Pupils with an EHCP will only be admitted to the school through consultation with the Local Authority.
 Parents of pupils with an EHCP who are interested in attending Westlands are welcome to contact the SEND team to find out details specific to the needs of their child.
 We encourage all parents to then contact their placement officer to request a consultation be made.

 Useful Links for parents

 The county offer can be found here: Kent SEND Information Hub

 A link to the Kent Strategy information: Kent Strategy